-- A glycoprotein that stimulates the bone marrow to produce granulocytes (white blood cells) and hematopoietic stem cells and release them into the bloodstream.
-Neupogen[®] (filgrastim) is one of the current G-CSF medications.
-There are generic forms of the G-CSF that will be used in the future hematopoietic growth factor - See colonystimulating factor hematopoietic progenitor cells (HPCs) - A type of blood cell capable of self-renewal, repopulating damaged bone marrow, and restoring the production and development of blood cells hematopoietic stem cell harvest - The process of using a needle and syringe to collect hematopoietic cells from the marrow in the center of the bones (usually from the pelvis), or from the peripheral blood (also known as bone marrow harvest)
+Dual-energy X-ray absorptiometry (DEXA) bone density scan - A test to measure bone mineral density (BMD).
+BMD determines the strength of the bones.
+Lower than normal BMD is called osteopenia.
+If BMD is very low, the condition is called osteoporosis.
+Low BMD increases the risk of bone fractures hematopoietic growth factor - See colony-stimulating factor hematopoietic progenitor cells (HPCs) - A type of blood cell capable of self-renewal, repopulating damaged bone marrow, and restoring the production and development of blood cells hematopoietic stem cell harvest - The process of using a needle and syringe to collect hematopoietic cells from the marrow in the center of the bones (usually from the pelvis), or from the peripheral blood (also known as bone marrow harvest)

-hematopoietic stem cell transplant - The process by which the patient is treated with chemotherapy, radiation, or both.
+Foley catheter - A soft, flexible plastic tube inserted into the bladder to allow urine to drain out continuously hematopoietic stem cell transplant - The process by which the patient is treated with chemotherapy, radiation, or both.
 After the treatment, new hematopoietic cells from a donor or with the patient's own previously harvested hematopoietic cells are infused (also known as peripheral blood stem cell transplant)